372groupproject/milestones-team31-juepingwang-cameron168/code/README.txt

     p5feature.fs    - Demonstrates using Option Type.
 Performs squart operation on each element from a given float list and returns a list of real number.
 If the element is negative, then it will be skipped.

 program:
-    Final project has its own README file. please check the program folder
+    Final program is about HTMLParser.
+Please check the program folder for more details.

 ----------------------------------------------------------------------------------------------------------------------------
 About Makefile: